 CONIFERS - QUACKGRASS CONTROL

-This herbicide controls many annual broadleaf and grass weeds in corn, sorghum, sugarcane, and certain other crops specified on the label.
-This product may be applied before or after weeds emerge.
+Atrazine 90 WDG Herbicide controls many annual broadleaf and grass weeds in the crops included on the label.
+Atrazine 90 WDG Herbicide may be applied before or after weeds emerge.

-Following many years of continuous use of this product and chemically related products, biotypes of some of the weeds listed on the label have been reported which cannot be effectively controlled by this and related herbicides.
+Important Note: Following many years of continuous use of this product and chemically related products, biotypes of some of the weeds listed on the label have been reported which cannot be effectively controlled by this and related herbicides.
 These weeds may include lambsquarters, pigweed, black nightshade, kochia, and others.
-Where this is known or suspected, and weeds controlled by this product are expected to be present along with resistant biotypes, we recommend the use of this product in combinations or in sequence with other registered herbicides which are not triazines.
-If only resistant biotypes are expected to be present, use a registered non-triazine herbicide.
-Consult with your state Agricultural Extension Service about specific weed resistance to atrazine in your area and weed control recommendations.
+Where this is known or suspected, we recommend the use of this product in combination with other registered herbicides which are not triazines.
+Consult your State Agricultural Extension Service about specific weed resistance to atrazine in your area and weed control recommendations.
 Within the specific crop directions on the label, certain weeds are indicated for suppression only.
 Weed suppression is a visual reduction in weed competition (reduced population and/or vigor) as compared to an untreated area.
 Degree of suppression will vary with rate used, size of weeds, and environmental conditions following treatment.

-Since this product acts mainly through root absorption, its effectiveness depends on moisture to move it into the root zone.
-If weeds develop, a shallow cultivation or rotary hoeing will generally result in better weed control.
+Since Atrazine 90 WDG Herbicide acts mainly through root absorption, its effectiveness depends on rainfall or irrigation to move it into the root zone.
+Should weeds develop, a shallow cultivation or rotary hoeing will generally result in better weed control.
 Care should be taken to avoid using Atrazine 90 WDG Herbicide where adjacent desirable trees, shrubs, or plants might be injured.

-NOTE: Universal Cooperatives, Inc., does not recommend the use of Atrazine 90 WDG Herbicide in combination with other herbicides or oils, except as specifically described on the label or supplemental labeling distributed by Loveland Products, Inc.
+Note: Loveland Products Inc. does not recommend the use of Atrazine 90 WDG Herbicide in combination with other herbicides or oils except as specifically described on the label or supplemental labeling distributed by Loveland Products, Inc.

-Quackgrass control: Broadcast 8 pts. in a minimum of 5 gals. of water per acre by air or 10 gals. by ground between fall and early spring while trees are dormant and before quackgrass is more than 1.5 inches tall.
+Quackgrass control: Broadcast 4.4 lbs. this product in a minimum of 5 gals. of water per acre by air or 10 gals. by ground between fall and early spring while trees are dormant and before quackgrass is more than 1.5 inches tall.